AMI-system/gbif_download_standalone/01_prepare_checklist/README.md

 Once you receive a species checklist from CEH, the provided species names must be checked against the GBIF backbone.

 ### 1. Preprocess the checklist:
-Run `preprocess_species_list.ipynb` to load the checklist and modify the species and authority columns in a way expected by subsequent scripts.
+Run `01_preprocess_species_list.ipynb` to load the checklist and modify the species and authority columns in a way expected by subsequent scripts.

 ### 2. Fetch taxonomic keys from GBIF

-For quickly calling the `fetch_taxon_keys.py`, use `fetch_taxon_keys_wrapper.ipynb` where you can define and modify the arguments.
+For quickly calling the `fetch_taxon_keys.py`, use `02_fetch_taxon_keys_wrapper.ipynb` where you can define and modify the arguments.
+Otherwise you can use `02_fetch_taxon_keys.sh` for slurm calls.

 ```sh
 python fetch_taxon_keys.py \